stackhpc/ansible-role-os-images/README.md

 `os_images_dib_venv`: Path to virtualenv in which to install DIB to build images.

 `os_images_promote`: Whether or not to retire old and promote new images.
+Defaults to `False`.

 `os_images_build`: Whether or not to build the images.

 `os_images_name_suffix`: Image suffix which would be removed during image promotion, for exmple: -rc, -dev, -test etc. Mandatory for promotion functionality.
+Empty by default.

+`os_images_hide`: Whether or not to hide the images in Glance list.
+Hiding images is available as an option in image retirement/promotion process.
+Defaults to `False`.

 Dependencies
 ------------